babar-raza/package-descriptions/aspose.com/nuget/aspose-for-cpp/Aspose.Email for C++.md

 - Add [display or audio reminder](https://docs.aspose.com/display/emailcpp/Working+with+Outlook+Calendar+Items) to email calendar items.
 - So many more [features](https://docs.aspose.com/display/emailcpp/Developer+Guide).

+## New Features in Version 20.3

+- Streaming interface to `OLMClient`.
+- Extraction of `OLM` files timeout.

-## Limitations and API Differences in Version 20.2
+## Limitations and API Differences in Version 20.3

 Aspose.Email for C++ has some differences as compared to its equivalent .NET version of the API.
 This section contains information about all such functionality that is not available in the current release.